staging-951d-madcitymultimedia/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 The custom function checks the value of the option `values`, which is defined in the [Spectral document](#example-rule-that-uses-a-custom-function) (or ruleset) using the [`then.functionOptions` property](#spectral-rule-properties).
 The value of `values` is a list of numeric strings.
 If `targetVal` is a value already in the list, the rule violation is triggered.

 After the custom function, `export default` or `module.exports` references the custom function's name.
-This exports the custom function so the rule can add it using the [`then.function` property](#spectral-rule-properties).
+This exports the custom function, enabling you to add its filename to your rule using the [`then.function` property](#spectral-rule-properties).

 ```js
 // filename: not_in_enumeration